 Moon, and the stars in our sky as well.
 We now know that the Earth's motion is responsible for seasons.

-Telescopes allow us to "see" further away.
+farther into the history of our Universe.
 With them, we can study stars and galaxies, as well as many of the

 more mysterious objects in